BEWARE "THE GAP" DURING MATCH-PLAY

 All competitive players strive to perform at their very best.
 They hope for consistency of performance and believe that playing to the best of their ability should be enough to win matches.

-However, while trying to achieve your highest level might seem like a good goal, I feel there is a better mindset for you to adopt when you compete.
+While aiming for your highest level might seem like a good goal, I believe there is a better mindset for you to adopt when competing.

 PICKING WINNERS